mark-me/mark-me.github.io/_pages/tutorials/time-series-forecasting/time-series-forecasting.md

 arima.sim(model = list(order = c(0, 0, 0) ), n = 100)
 ```

+# ARIMA

+An **auto regressive** (AR(p)) component is referring to the use of past values in the regression equation for the series Y. The auto-regressive parameter p specifies the number of lags used in the model.

+The d represents the degree of differencing in the **integrated** (I(d)) component.
+Differencing a series involves simply subtracting its current and previous values d times.
+Often, differencing is used to stabilize the series when the stationarity assumption is not met

+A **moving average** (MA(q)) component represents the error of the model as a combination of previous error terms et.
+The order q determines the number of terms to include in the model

+ARIMA methodology does have its limitations.
+* Directly rely on past values, and therefore work best on long and stable series.
+* Also note that ARIMA simply approximates historical patterns and therefore does not aim to explain the structure of the underlying data mechanism.

 # Identifying time series models

 ACF Auto Correlation Functions